lm3nitro/CyberLabs/LibreNMS.md

 ## Summary:

 I was able to install and configure LibreNMS, configure Fortinet SNMP traffic and added the firewall to LibreNMS for monitoring.
 I also changed the configuration have polling done every 1 min.
 Having this configuration in my network allows me to track configuration changes, monitor performance, and identify any anoolies in resources or unusual trafic patterns.
 I enjoyed getting this setup and looking at its features and functionlity.
-Although only a few were covered, LibreNMS offers many more features and is adaptable to meet your needs.
+Although only a few were covered, LibreNMS offers many more features and is adaptable.